Affiliate links on Android Authority may earn us a commission. Learn more.

 AirPods microphone not working?
 Here's how to fix it

-We’re not going to mince words — if you’re here, there’s a reasonable chance that one or more of the microphones on your AirPods are broken.
+We’re not going to mince words — if you’re reading this, there’s a reasonable chance that one or more of the microphones on your AirPods are broken.
 But before you jump to that conclusion, there are a number of troubleshooting steps you can try that might be simpler fixes than spending money at an Apple Store.

 QUICK ANSWER